Nadar Mahajana Sangam S. Vellaichamy Nadar College: History

 The college was started in 1965 by Nadar Mahajana Sangam with donations received from members of the Sangam.
 A sum of ₹ one lakh was donated by S. Vellaichamy Nadar.
 The college started as a pre-university college with an initial student strength of 330 (boys only), 18 teachers and 12 non-teaching staff.
 It was inaugurated on 20 July 1965 by K. Kamaraj.

 In 1986, it became a co-educational institution and, in 2007, became autonomous.
-It is now a post-graduate research institution aiming at imparting quality education with main emphasis on conduct and character development.

 In 1990, the college celebrated its silver jubilee function in the presence of Surjith Singh Barnala, the then-governor of Tamil Nadu.
 A number of eminent persons visited the college including former union minister Mohan Kumaramangalam, George Fernandes, former chief minister M. Karunanidhi.

 Courses offered

-The campus consists of separate blocks accommodating 14 aided courses and 24 self-finance courses including AICTE-approved MBA programme.
+NMSSVN College is ranked among the best arts & science colleges in Madurai.
+Explore UG & PG programs with expert faculty and modern facilities.
+The campus consists of separate blocks accommodating 14 aided courses and 25 self-finance courses including AICTE-approved MBA programme.